rebecavalverde/help-docs/docs/en/policies/index.md

 ### For individual users

-If you are an individual user of our public platform, the following terms applies to you:
+If you are an individual user of our public platform, the following terms apply to you:

 * [Privacy Policy](/help/en/policies/privacy-policy.html) *(Last Update: May 23, 2018)*
   * [Annex 1 - Personal information we collect](/help/en/policies/privacy-policy-annex-1-information-collected.html)